terra-money/terrain/README.md

 ---

-Terrain will help you:
+Terrain will help with the following:

-- scaffold your dapp project
+- scaffolding your app: the contract and the frontend template
-- ease the development and deployment process
+- dramatically improve the development and deployment process

-- create custom task for blockchain and contract interaction with less boilerplate code
-  - using terra.js directly could be cumbersome, Terrain gives you extensions and utilities to help you
-- console to terra blockchain, an interactive repl which have the same extensions and utilities as custom task
-- ability to predefine functions to be used in task and console
+Terrain is not:

+- a fully-featured Terra CLI.
+Take a look at [terrad](https://docs.terra.money/docs/develop/how-to/terrad/using-terrad.html).
+- an LCD itself.
+You will still need an rpc endpoint to deploy your contract.
+[LocalTerra](https://github.com/terra-money/LocalTerra) is one convenient option.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/terrain.svg)](https://npmjs.org/package/terrain)